nutanix/ntnx-api-golang-clients/files-go-client/README.md

-# Go Client For Nutanix Nutanix Files Versioned APIs
+# Go Client For Nutanix Files APIs

-The Go client for Nutanix Files Versioned APIs is designed for Go client application developers offering them simple and flexible access to APIs that manage virtual file servers, create and configure shares for client access, protect them using DR and sync policies, provision storage space and administer security controls.
+The Go client for Nutanix Files APIs is designed for Go client application developers offering them simple and flexible access to APIs that manage virtual file servers, create and configure shares for client access, protect them using DR and sync policies, provision storage space and administer security controls.

 ## Features
 - Invoke Nutanix APIs with a simple interface.